 The noodles are largely soft, rubbery, and slightly spicy underneath what is now a disappointing number of shrimp with just two adorning the top of each pile of noodles.
 There’s a decent amount of heft to the dish, but it’s largely one-dimensional and the shrimp don’t have a ton of flavor on their own.

-This ends up being a relatively filling dish that would do a nice job of soaking up the alcohol from the relatively strong drinks served here, but it’s hard to look past the price point given the number of shrimp and overall quality.
+This ends up being a relatively filling dish that would do a nice job of soaking up the alcohol from the relatively strong drinks served here, but it’s hard to look past the price point given the number of shrimp.

 Mango Bubble Tea with Assam Black Tea and Milk – $6.75

-This is a cold and refreshing drink that’s creamy without being heavy and sweet without being overwhelming.
-It’s one of my favorite non-alcoholic beverages to enjoy in the lingering afternoon that will continue into the middle of October.
+This is a bad picture of a cold and refreshing drink that’s creamy without being heavy, and sweet without being overwhelming.
+It’s one of my favorite non-alcoholic beverages to enjoy in the lingering afternoon heat that will continue into the middle of October.
 The portion is larger than a lot of the other non-alcoholic drinks that cost around $5, too.

 Jasmine Draft Beer – $4

-One of these is the Jasmine Draft Beer from China and the other is the Godfather Beer from India, which is our next Marketplace visit.
+One of these is the Jasmine Draft Beer from China and the other is the Godfather Beer from India.
 I’ll admit that I was excited to see a replacement for the bottles of Tsingtao that we’ve seen served here for years.